aaltsys/doc-develop/4_scripting/06_considerations.rst

    echo -e '\e[0m'
    ...

-This piece of code is too specific; because it contains the phrase "Say Hello," it is useful only in our "Hello World" example.
+This piece of code is too specific: because it contains the phrase "Say Hello," it is useful only in our "Hello World" example.
 Placing the text "Say Hello" in a variable and assigning it in our variable declarations will generalize the snippet and allow it to be used in any script without further code changes.